Las Vegas Raiders Defense is Just Warming Up

 What a game in Las Vegas.

-While there were inconsistencies in the defense, which is expected in the first regular season game with a new defensive coordinator, the pressure from the defensive line was present throughout the entire game.
+While there were inconsistencies in the defense, which is expected in the first regular-season game with a new defensive coordinator, the pressure from the defensive line was present throughout the game.
+It was a key in the Raiders 33-27 OT win.

 Defensive end Maxx Crosby was playing as if it was a continuation of last season.
-He ended with six tackles including four solo tackles, two sacks, two tackles for loss and four sacks.
+He ended with six tackles including four solo tackles, two sacks, two tackles for losses, and five quarterback hits.

 The solidified defensive line helped the rest of the defense get used to the new Cover 3 defense Raiders defensive coordinator Gus Bradley introduced this season.